chrisjones/personal-blog/_posts/2019-05-13-outbound-port-scanner.md

 categories: posts
 ---

-I was on an engagement today where all of my meterpreter payloads were being blocked.
-This organization is security-mature so it should have been no surpise.
+I was on an engagement today where all of my meterpreter payloads were being blocked - regardless if the payload was cretaed from setoolkit, DKMC, or msfvenom.
+This organization is very security-mature so it should have been no surpise.

 So I took a step back and asked myself, "What ports are open?"
 Here's a little powershell script to identify the open ports on the firewall:

 ```powershell
 #Select port range